TickTeam/guide-tt/_book/android_app/5_how_should_i_do_if_i_dont_want_the_reminder_vibration.md

 2.Click the gear-shaped icon on the top right corner.

-3.Then, click “Reminder” to uncheck “Vibrate” option.
+3.Then, click "Reminder" to uncheck "Vibrate" option.